Federalist No. 2: Natural rights

 Federalist No. 2 is the only one of the Federalist Papers to make explicit reference to natural rights.
 This is a concept that was foundational to the philosophy of the Founding Fathers and the Constitution but was largely simplified in these essays for the sake of accessibility and brevity.
 In this context, Jay considered the ceding of some natural rights to be the cost for a functional government.
 Jay's thoughts on the willing sacrifice of rights suggests support for the arguments of Alexander Hamilton and James Madison that liberty had been too heavily emphasized during the American Revolution over governance.

-Jay accepted that a government must be enforced, but he argued that it was the decision of Americans to enforce their own government through the American Revolutionary War is what allows a people to engage in reflection to choose their own government and their national identity.
+Jay accepted that a government must be enforced, but he argued that it was the decision of Americans to enforce their own government through the American Revolutionary War that allows a people to engage in reflection to choose their own government and their national identity.
 The philosophical relationship between rights and governance received little attention in future Federalist Papers, as their interest was how government should use its powers rather than if it should have them.
-The concept's practical use to the Founding Fathers was limited to the right of revolution and the establishment of government, and its invocation in Federalist No. 2 does not extend beyond this aspect.

 Aftermath

 The arguments of Federalist No. 2 presented the basic assumptions that would underlie the ideas of the Federalist Papers going forward.
-It was directly followed by No. 3, No. 4, and No. 5 that continued on the same subject.
+It was directly followed by No. 3, No. 4, and No. 5, which all continued on the same subject.
 The themes of Americans as a singular people and the importance of unity among them were revisited by Hamilton in No. 12, Madison in No. 14, and Jay in No. 64.

 The Naturalization Act of 1795 codified the idea of an American national identity, stipulating naturalization on the requirement that an applicant is "attached to the principles of the Constitution of the United States".
 The arguments of national unity and homogeneity in the United States would go on to be challenged by civil conflict in the United States with the onset of the American Civil War.
 The issue of a single national identity has been a persistent issue in American politics, with disputes considering whether such an identity can be based purely in civic culture and whether it can coexist with multiculturalism.